natejm0/pewpew-terminal/README.md

-This is just a small project I made in like a day to learn C!
-Nothing special Lol
+Small beginner project I made to learn C. Just a terminal that simulates a gun with reloading, killing an enemy, and checking conditions.